 Respecting and listening to your elders is an integral part of day-to-day life in China.
 So naturally, parents are going to have a lot of influence on the final decision over where their child will be studying.

-One reason why Chinese parents want their children to study abroad is so that they can improve their English skills.
+One reason why Chinese parents want their children to study in overseas schools is so that they can improve their English skills.
 Focus on learning English starts from an early age in China, with parents hoping that an early start will spark a natural interest for the subject.
-Schools that can provide an immersive English learning experience will rank highly on the parent-recommended list of schools that their children can attend.
+Overseas schools that can provide an immersive English learning experience will rank highly on the parent-recommended list of schools that their children can attend.
 This in part explains why students are choosing English speaking countries such as the UK and USA as their preferred destination for studying.

 Chinese students’ preferred destinations for studying overseas in 2015 and 2021